Golf. The game of kings. Tiger Woods. Traditions. Etiquette. Rules. Dress codes. Handicaps. Scoring systems!

 You'll need a collared shirt, a pair of slacks or shorts and short white socks with golf shoes.

 A minimum of two towels is essential - one wet for cleaning balls and one dry for drying hands.
-The Greenside Microfiber towels above come in a pack of 3.
 If you live in a hot humid place like Florida, you'll do best with three towels.
 One for the clubs, one for your sweat and one to put cold water on and hang on your neck.

 Golf bags need a few things in the pockets to look after the course & yourself and others that actually make the game possible.